atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/ngE_Image_109.png)

-5. Navigate to EAR, select 'CustomerchangeDataCapture_1.0.0.ear'.
+5. Navigate to the location where the EAR file is, select 'CustomerChangeDataCapture_1.0.0.ear'.
 Click 'Open'

 ![](/images/RGw_Image_110.png)